SoftBank shares open 12.5% higher after T-Mobile-Sprint merger approval

-TOKYO (Reuters) - SoftBank Group Corp (9984.T) shares opened 12.5% higher on Wednesday morning after a federal judge approved the takeover of its U.S. wireless unit Sprint Corp (S.N) by T-Mobile US Inc (TMUS.O).
+TOKYO (Reuters) - SoftBank Group Corp shares opened 12.5% higher on Wednesday morning after a federal judge approved the takeover of its U.S. wireless unit Sprint Corp by T-Mobile US Inc.

 A deal would allow SoftBank, which reports its earnings on Wednesday, to offload a troubled asset when its other tech bets are facing investor scepticism and it is struggling to raise funds for a successor to its $100 billion Vision Fund.